 We Love Us

-ADK 46er Recognition Committee and Service Awards Update
+ADK 46er Recognition Background and Philosophy

 At the Fall 2019 executive meeting, Adirondack 46er President Siobhan Carney-Nesbitt appointed a committee to investigate ways to increase volunteerism and recognize the contributions of those that did volunteer.

 Historically, the 46ers had gathered information and recognized the contributions of the Trail Crew in terms of hours (at a rate of 8hrs per day worked on trail crew).
 Those hours were recorded by Trail Masters, collated, and many trail crew members recognized with patches (and t-shirts at one level) according to how many hours they had accumulated; 46, 146, 346, 546, 746, 1046.
 In subsequent years, those who were on staff at the Outdoor Leadership (now Skills) Workshop, Trailhead Stewards, Herd Path Adopters, Adopt-A-Highway volunteers, and the current Correspondents were added, with set hours assigned for participation in those projects.
+In 2024 our LNT education crew were also included in the program.

 The Founders Award was established prior to 2006 as another way in which, historically, other volunteers had been acknowledged.
 These other volunteer contributions included those serving as Directors, Committee Chairs, Correspondents (particularly in the transition from Grace herself) and other elected and appointed positions.
 94 individuals were recognized with this award from 2006 to 2018 inclusive.
 These volunteers had never been asked to track the hours they spent/accumulated in conducting that work.
 They readily agreed to assist the organization with no expectation of earning any hours.